 - Ezekiel Bread

 Oatmeal is wonderful for breakfast and very easy to make in the microwave or as overnight oats.
-Ezekiel bread is a staple for us as it is the healthiest kind of bread you can get and it is highly unprocessed (most breads are very processed and broken down, not whole foods).
-To me, Ezekiel breads are the only breads that is okay on WFPBD.
+Ezekiel bread is a staple for us as it is the healthiest kind of bread you can get and it is highly unprocessed (most bread is very processed and broken down, not whole foods).
+To me, Ezekiel bread is the best bread for WFPB.

 Brown rice is a staple for us and is easy to cook in the microwave, or even easier and better in an Instantpot or rice cooker.
 Try to avoid white rice and go for brown rice instead since it is a healthier option.
 Brown rice goes well with many meals, as well as quinoa.